This is a guest post by Brittany Cotton with tips for keeping young athletes safe and concussion-free.

 Bruises, scrapes, and even minor sprains are common injuries in youth sports and are often considered to be just “part of the sport.”
 Serious injuries like concussions, fractures, or other brain and head injuries are not part of the “norm” and should be taken seriously.

 When your child signs up for sports, make sure that you understand how the coaches treat all types of injuries.
 It’s also important to inspect all equipment and protective gear.
-Regardless if your child plays soccer, baseball, or football, protective gear (like helmets and pads) should be in good condition and fit well.
+Regardless if your child plays soccer, baseball, or football, protective gear (baseball batting helmets and football pads) should be in good condition and fit well.

 If you notice pieces missing, thin padding, or cracks in the gear, don’t let your child wear it and request new equipment before you let your child participate.